open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.4/InteroperableConvEnvSpec.md

 - Proposing one or more agents to help 'find' an agent for the task (i.e. recommend another discovery agent)
 - Proposing no agents (i.e. the agent cannot do the task or recommend any other agent)

-The requesting agent can then choose to invite the proposed agent to the conversation, or simply speak directly to the proposed agent if they already party to the conversation.
+The requesting agent can then choose to invite the proposed agent to the conversation, or simply speak directly to the proposed agent if they are already party to the conversation.

 This feature can also be used to ask an agent for a manifest of its own capabilities.